 8. Does CBD Lower Cortisol Levels?

 The present research suggests that CBD oil interferes with cortisol secretion.
-A study shows that people who took 300 to 600 mg of CBD oil tend to drop their cortisol level significantly than those who didn’t take the dosage.
+A study shows that people who took 300 to 600 mg of CBD oil tend to drop their cortisol levels significantly more than those who didn’t take the dosage.
 Thus, it can be analyzed that CBD may act as a sedative and affects cortisol secretion.

 9. Is CBD an Inverse Agonist?

 Yes, CBD is the inverse agonist of GPR3, GPR12, and GPR6 receptors.
-It antagonizes the CB1 and CB2 receptor’s actions and acts as the inverse agonist and negative modulator of these receptors.
+It antagonizes the CB1 and CB2 receptors’ actions and acts as the inverse agonist and negative modulator of these receptors.

 10. What is the Effectiveness of CBD in Weight Loss?

-Research showed that CBD helps to convert the white fat cells to brown fat cells.
+Research showed that CBD helps to convert white fat cells to brown fat cells.
 It also boosts the body’s efficiency in breaking down fats more effectively.
 Still, more research on humans is required to treat CBD as a promising therapy against obesity.

 These are the few concerns women tend to have while using CBD after their menopause.
-Moreover, it interacts with the endocannabinoid system or CB1 and CB2 receptors to influence the overall bodily function.
+Moreover, it interacts with the endocannabinoid system or CB1 and CB2 receptors to influence overall bodily function.